 Location of Work:Holloman Air Force Base, New Mexico

 Contract Effort Description

 The contractor performs operation and maintenance of the BTS which consists of the base telephone system switch, the outside plant (OSP) and inside plant (ISP) systems, network, and transmission systems (e.g., Voice over Internet Protocol (VoIP), etc.) to ensure the BTS is available 24 hours a day, seven days a week.
-The Contractor operates and maintains all BTS equipment and systems (see end of paragraph), which may include other systems (e.g., Voice over Internet Protocol (VoIP), etc.) in accordance with (IAW) the Original Equipment Manufacturer (OEM) technical manuals and specifications, Department of Defense (DoD) and US Air Force (AF) policy and regulations, applicable federal, state and local laws and regulations.
+The Contractor operates and maintains all BTS equipment and systems (see end of paragraph), which may include other systems (e.g., Voice over Internet Protocol (VoIP), etc.) in accordance with (IAW) the Original Equipment Manufacturer (OEM) technical manuals and specifications and US Air Force (AF) policy and regulations, applicable federal, state and local laws and regulations.
 Equipment and Systems, included, but not limited to: Secondary Crash Systems, Base Key Systems, Billeting Switch, Northern Telecom Meridian-1 Option 61C, Customer Premise Equipment, Miscellaneous Equipment, Dial Central Office Switching System, multiple Power Equipment, Peripheral Equipment, Switch Miscellaneous Equipment, E-911 system, West Area Expansion Port Network (EPN), North Area EPN, Transport Equipment, Command Post EPN, Outside Copper Cable Plant, Main Distribution Frame (MDF), etc.